 I have been out of the stock market since 2003.
 It is a long story that involves Cendant fraud scandals, tech market meltdowns and greedy CEO’s stealing from their shareholders that pushed me to invest in myself and my own businesses instead of the market.
 In spite of those bad experiences investing in stocks, the latest “sale” prices in the equity markets have me nibbling in again.
 I have been buying GOOG, AAPL, GE, etc. on their way down to the current bottom.
+To know more about stock market and trading see here.

 Stocks you won’t see on my list are Electronic Arts, Activision, Take Two, Ubisoft, or any other game company.
 Here’s why: